rapidsai/rapidsmpf/docs/source/background/channels.md

   • Channel: Async queue connecting nodes
   • Message: GPU Buffer with a CUDA Stream

 In the above graph, moving data in and out of channels on a single GPU should be relatively cheap, nearly free!
-This stratedy of using channels to move tasks/buffers is a core methodology for RapidsMPF to overlap: scans, compute, spilling, and communication.
+This stratedy of using channels to move tasks/buffers is a core methodology for rapidsmpf to overlap: scans, compute, spilling, and communication.

 Channels provide asynchronous communication with **backpressure**.
 Backpressure is built-in by limiting the number of buffers in a channel to a single slot